 Monitored, FDA-approved medications

 Through behavioral therapy methods like psychotherapy, often applied in tandem with medication, psychiatrists and therapists have successfully helped thousands of individuals take back their lives.
-While researchers still cannot determine the source of mood disorders, they can agree that getting appropriate help can help to minimize their effects on your day-to-day life.
+While researchers still cannot determine the source of mood disorders, they do agree that getting appropriate help can minimize their effects on your day-to-day life.

 Start treating your mood disorder today